-I acknowledge my understanding that as part of my participation in any program at Dominican University College of Health Science, I am required to obtain an authorized waiver/release for every individual (student/volunteer) who appears or participates in any recording (audiovisual, audio, visual, photographs, etc.) that I make for use in any College of Health Science program at Dominican University.
+I acknowledge that as part of my participation in any program at Dominican University College of Health Science, I am required to obtain an authorized waiver/release for every individual (student/volunteer) who appears or participates in any recording (audiovisual, audio, visual, photographs, etc.) that I make for use in any College of Health Science program at Dominican University.

 I also acknowledge my understanding that the waiver/release form will allow the individuals appearing in recordings to choose to permit me to share the recordings with faculty, staff and students within BCHS.
-I acknowledge that I am solely responsible for submitting and using recordings consistent in the manner authorized by each individual appearing in my recordings with a written authorization and waiver/release form.
+I acknowledge that I am solely responsible for submitting and using recordings consistent in the manner authorized by everyone appearing in my recordings with a written authorization and waiver/release Form.

-I also acknowledge my understanding that the only manner in which I am permitted to use any recordings I make as part of my participation in, and submission of materials to, the College of Health Sciences, is as part of my fulfillment of my enrolled program coursework, as articulated and communicated to me by BCHS.
-As such, I further agree that I will not use any of the aforementioned recordings for any reason or in any manner, without limitation, other than as part of my coursework fulfillment.
+I acknowledge I am permitted to use any recordings I make as part of my participation in, and submission of materials to, the College of Health Sciences, is as part of my fulfillment of my enrolled program coursework, as articulated and communicated to me by BCHS.
+As such, I further agree that I will not use any of the recordings for any reason or in any manner, without limitation, other than as part of my coursework fulfillment.